Formal Definition and Implementation of Reproducibility Tenets for Computational Workflows: Reproducible Workflows

+A workflow \emph{Reproduces} another if their scientific information match.
+Figure \ref{fig:wfm:rp} depicts the generic workflow model with components required for workflow reproduction highlighted in blue.
+Only the logical description of data artifacts and the eventual data a workflow produces is required.
+The intention is to allow for entire methodologies to change, so long as the outputs of a workflow are maintained, it is a Reproduction, reaching the same end by any means.

-Scientific reproduction is a widely discussed topic, and our definition does not conflict with existing literature.
-Our definition of reproduction captures the net data flow a computational data-processing workflow consumes and produces.
+Scientific Reproduction is a widely discussed topic; our definition does not conflict with existing literature.
+This definition of reproduction captures the net data flow a computational data-processing workflow consumes and produces.
 Generally, reproducibility proper refers to reproducing experimental results \citep{fidler_reproducibility_2018}, an extremely difficult task in lab-based science \citep{lithgow_long_2017}.
 Some define reproducible codes to be trivially executable and to produce published results \citep{benureau_re-run_2018}.
 Our definition focuses solely on data in line with other interpretations \citep{chen_open_2019, barba_terminologies_2018} as opposed to more conceptual definitions based on conclusions \citep{cohen-boulakia_scientific_2017}.
 The many interpretations of reproducibility present a challenge with many valid but incompatible definitions \citep{gundersen_fundamental_2020}.

-Focussing on data artifacts specifically provides an actionable approach to testing scientific reproducibility.
+Focusing on data artifacts provides an actionable approach to testing scientific reproducibility.
 The formal reproduction of other teams' work and the reproduction of historical but impactful results are healthy for the wider academic community.
-Our approach is also compatible with reproducibility approaches involving constrained computing environments \citep{beaulieu-jones_reproducibility_2017} since we place no constraint on logical or physical task components.
+Moreover, reproduction alone permits absolute flexibility in methodology; demonstrating reproduction would be useful when establishing a radically different method to perform a known task, as is often the case when introducing machine learning methods, for example.
+A tenet-testing-based approach is also compatible with reproducibility approaches involving constrained computing environments \citep{beaulieu-jones_reproducibility_2017} since we place no constraint on logical or physical task components.